 - Language requirements: If the program has a language requirement, are you at the appropriate level of proficiency?

 - Timing: What are the program’s start and stop dates?
 Will those dates interfere with your return to Millikin?
 Will they interfere with other plans -- such as summer internship or work plans?

 - Experiential opportunities: Does the program offer internships or work experience?
 Do you have the opportunity to conduct independent research?
 Can the program help place you in volunteer activities?

 - Cost: What would the total cost -- not just tuition, room, and board -- be for the program?
 That is, what are the additional “expected” costs (i.e., round-trip airfare, ground transportation, additional insurance, visa fees, etc.)?

-To make an appointment with a study abroad advisor please contact the CIE at CIE@millikin.edu or by coming to our office in SH 205.
+To make an appointment with a study abroad advisor please contact the CIE at CIE@millikin.edu or by coming to our office in the University Commons, room 122.